résumé

 work experience

 Second Spectrum teaches computers how to watch sports.
-I developed a Rust FFI wrapper around C++ computer vision algorithms for use in both Second Spectrum’s next-generation low-latency tracking system and in a realtime TV broadcast augmentation engine, featured on live broadcasts by CBS and ESPN.
-I learned Elixir to work on a legacy Phoenix web application used to produce live player and ball tracking feeds for customers like the NBA, English Premier League, and Major League Soccer.
-I’ve also enjoyed the opportunity to help data scientists and software engineers learn Rust.
+On the AI team, I developed a Rust FFI wrapper around C++ computer vision algorithms for use in both Second Spectrum’s next-generation low-latency tracking system and a realtime TV broadcast augmentation engine, featured on live broadcasts by CBS and ESPN.
+I later learned Elixir to join the Redstone team, an internal web app used to produce live player and ball tracking feeds for customers like the NBA, English Premier League, and Major League Soccer.

 Software Engineer, Oblong Industries (2015–2019)